 It will be similar to the 4G rollout, mainly in cities.
 So keep in mind that full-blown experiences might not come that quickly for a number of years.

-5G will Impact Advertising and Ecommerce
+5G will Impact Advertising

 There is no denying that 5G is going to transform advertising.
 It’ll enable you to implement new and exciting strategies that harness the power of 5G with the implementation of 4k videos and Augmented Reality.